We got the keys at the beginning of August '22 and couldn't wait to get started. Turned out that we hadn't left it too late.

 It is with our warmest thanks to Adam, Andrew, Simon and all of the other many villagers who put a shoulder to the wheel.
 A big thanks as well to a previous Landlord, Ian whose in-depth knowledge and guidance about the building was invaluable.

-We employed some fantastic professionals to help us along with certain jobs outside of our skill level, but the rest was down to our very small, but local team.
+We got some fantastic professionals to help us along with certain jobs outside of our skill level, but the rest was down to our very small, but local team.

 Our thanks also go to Accurate Roofing, Pukka Plastering, D.P Goodwin, S.J Feist and Maintenance Free Products.